 The Ardbeg distillery is well known for its peaty single-malt scotches.
 And for a relatively young whisky, its 10-year-old expression has a smoky complexity that belies its age.
 Bottled without any chill-filtration, the whisky is rich and oily on the palate and bursting with flavors of sea brine, tangy citrus, creamy toffee, smoke and spice.
 The aggressively smoky dram also falls at a price point that allows peat novices to wade into the water without breaking the bank.

-Bruichladdich might just produce the world’s most heavily peated single malt ever.
-The latest expression, Octomore 07.4 ($250), is matured in virgin oak barrels and clocks in with barley peated to an outrageous 167 ppm (phenol parts per million).
-This leads to an interesting and surprisingly appealing whisky.
-The smoky character is, of course, front and center, but the virgin oak brings subtle nuances to the palate, like sweet, citrus and spicy notes that pop beneath the fire.
-Octomore is not for everyone, but that seems to be Bruichladdich’s M.O.—to experiment and challenge how far it can go with infusing peat, while still crafting a drinkable, enjoyable whisky.
+Bruichladdich might just produce the world’s most heavily peated single malts ever.
+Their expressions continue to push boundaries, as evidenced by Octomore 10.3, which is matured for six years in American oak casks and distilled from barley that's grown on a single Islay farm.
+The potent whisky clocks in at 61.3% ABV, and the peat registers at a whopping 114 ppm (phenol parts per million).
+That’s a lot of smoke, but the whisky’s character is still front and center, with plenty of sweetness, citrus and spice.
+Octomore is not for everyone, but that seems to be Bruichladdich’s M.O., to experiment and challenge how far it can go with peat, while still crafting a drinkable, enjoyable whisky.

 Compass Box sources its whisky, finding rare and artfully distilled juice that the company then blends together into special releases.
 The Peat Monster is part of the Signature Range, and is comprised of whisky from Islay, Mull and Speyside.
 It’s light in color but big on smoke, although not overpoweringly so, most likely due to the addition of the lighter Speyside component.
 There’s an underlying hint of sweetness that takes the edge off The Peat Monster, making it more on par with a blended scotch like Johnnie Walker Blue Label, though it’s a much more interesting dram.